Lake County wine: Big Valley District

 The Big Valley District is located south of the southern shore of Clear Lake and was established as a viticultural area on October 2, 2013.
 It covers approximately 11000 acre which at the time of its official recognition contained six bonded wineries, 43 vineyards, and roughly cultivated 1800 acre.

 Clear Lake

-The second AVA recognized by the TTB in Lake County, Clear Lake AVA encompasses 174798 acre, including Clear Lake.
+The second AVA recognized by the TTB in Lake County, Clear Lake AVA encompasses 174798 acre centered around Clear Lake.
 Elevations range from 1300 to 3000 ft.
 The Big Valley District, High Valley, the Kelsey Bench and the Red Hills viticultural areas are nested within the Clear Lake AVA.

 Guenoc Valley

 Established in 1981, Guenoc Valley AVA was the first American Viticultural Area designation granted to an area with just a single winery.
 Located in southern Lake County, Guenoc Valley is a small inland valley comprising an alluvial fan of arroyo and Conejo loam series soils isolated from surrounding areas by rocky ridges.